Print release stations

 - Be sure to preview your print job before sending it to the queue.
-You may have a single sentence on the last page, or may have entered some "returns" (blank lines) to create a last page that's completely blank.
+You may have a single sentence on the last page, or may have accidentally entered some "returns" (blank lines) to create a last page that's completely blank.

 - Maximize your print allocation (and save paper) by selecting duplex printing whenever possible.
 Instead paying 20 cents for two single-printed sheets, you will get two pages printed on a single sheet for 15 cents.
 Be sure to check with your professor before handing in a printed assignment that is duplexed.

 - When accessing information from the web, you can often save paper by cutting and pasting the information you need into a Word document.